-- > A formal induction programme for trainees. - Evidence would be schedule of the induction programme and signed attendance sheet.
+- > A formal induction programme for trainees. - > Evidence of application of the above in practice (interviews with trainees on the visit day).

 17.4: Feedback is obtained from endoscopy trainees on the availability of training support and the quality of the training environment.